-Middlesex Community College (MxCC) is committed to the safety and welfare of students, faculty, staff and visitors.
-No community is immune to crime or emergency situations.
-Campus safety is a shared responsibility.
+The main campus of Middlesex Community College (MxCC) is nestled on 38 acres and is located in Middletown, CT.
+It is committed to the safety and welfare of its 4,400 students, faculty, staff and visitors.
+Since no community is immune to crime or emergency situations, we recognize that campus safety is a shared responsibility.
 All must take responsibility for the safety and security of themselves, others, and their belongings.